 Inception of assisted Reproductive treatments

-Even when a person is been diagnosed with Infertility, he or she can now reach out to a fertility specialist who will then counsel them with the required treatments or solution for their respective infertility issues.
+Even when a person diagnosed with Infertility.
+Couples reach out to a fertility specialist who will counsel them with the required treatments as per the infertility cause.
 Moreover, the inception of ART techniques like IVF and IUI has provided all those couples with a ray of hope in order to treat their infertility issues.